 Find out here in this guest blog written for the Funeral Notices website.
 Click the link: funeral-notices.co.uk/blog/a-day-in-the-life-of-those-who-help-to-celebrate-a-life Dx I was delighted to be guest blogger Funeral Notices website; where you can find details of upcoming services, tributes to families, funeral service providers, and help and advice.

 September is self-care month, so here's the article I penned for it.
 There's an easy mnemonic to help you be mindful of your needs.
 I hope you find it helpful.
-Dx Click the link: https://funeral-notices.co.uk/blog/how-can-someone-take-care-of-themselves-that-will-help-them-deal-with-grief After frequently being met with blank looks when asked what I do professionally, I decided to make a video to explain what a celebrant is, and what I offer, so it's an 'infomercial' I suppose.
+Dx Click the link: https://funeral-notices.co.uk/blog/how-can-someone-take-care-of-themselves-that-will-help-them-deal-with-grief |

 Categories